 Where Do I Belong?

 Recently I was asked by a reader about coping with the challenges of living in and between two homes and communities.
 Specifically, regarding the bittersweet emotional process of physically letting go of one set of friends/family, residence and community to move into an entirely different place.
 And once there, to feel fully engaged and a sense of belonging without longing for one's other "home."
-To those who have not experienced life as a seasoned snowbird, it may come as a huge surprise that it isn't as easy as simply packing your bags and traveling back and forth from one residence to another without a second thought.
+To those who have not experienced life as a seasoned snowbird, it may come as a huge surprise that it isn't as easy as simply packing your bags to travel back and forth from one residence to another without a second thought.
 It's a series of mixed emotions that can make or break your happiness as a snowbird and make yourself ponder, "Where do I belong?"

 Is there anyone who still feels like a "visitor" after spending more than a short time in your warm weather residence?
 I doubt it.
 Snowbirds usually consider themselves fully invested in their southern communities on many levels, so a better term is "Winter resident" or "Winter Texan, Floridian, Arizonan," etc.